 Do I really need therapy?
 I can usually handle my problems.

 Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you've faced, there's everything right with seeking out extra support when you need it.
 In fact, therapy is for people who have enough self-awareness to realize they need a helping hand, and that is something to be admired.
 You are taking responsibility by accepting where you are in life and making a commitment to change the situation by seeking therapy.
 Therapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.

 A number of benefits are available from participating in psychotherapy.
-Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
+Therapists can provide support, problem-solving skills, and enhanced coping strategies for life's many demands.
 Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 - Attaining a better understanding of yourself, your goals and values